weecology/LDATS/README.md

-# Extreme-events-LDA
-# Repo for holding code for working on LDA analysis of rodent data
+# Package for conducting LDA based analyses of time-series

+Based on inital work using [LDA to analyze time-series data at Portal by Erica Christensen, Dave Harris, and Morgan Ernest](https://github.com/emchristensen/Extreme-events-LDA).

+Current status: Super early stage development.